TEAMuP-dev/audacitorch/README.md

 ## Making Your Model Built-In To Audacity

-By default, users have to click on the `Add HuggingFace Repo` button on the Audacity Model Manager and enter the desired repo's ID to install a community contributed model.
+By default, users have to click on the `Add From HuggingFace` button on the Audacity Model Manager and enter the desired repo's ID to install a community contributed model.
 If you, instead, would like your community contributed model to show up in Audacity's Model Manager by default, please open a request [here](https://github.com/hugofloresgarcia/torchaudacity/issues/new?assignees=hugofloresgarcia&labels=model-contrib&template=built-in-model-request.md&title=Built-in+Model+Request%3A+MODEL_NAME).

 <a name="example-wav2wav"/>